jundalisay/spblist/content/en/material/fallacies/geocentric.md

 Because of this wrong basis, Newtonian Physics is forever stuck.
 It can never know the real cause of phenomena but is so familiar with obvious effects.

-Before Newton came along, the Physics of Descartes was the mainstream and proper one, as it correctly knew the 5 Elements and applied it to physical and astronomical phenomena.
+Before Newton came along, the Physics of Descartes was the mainstream and proper one, as it correctly knew 3 of the 5 Elements and applied it to physical and astronomical phenomena.

 Descartes, with his aethereal vortices, therefore is the key to fixing all the problems with the Newtonian system.